When Is the Best Time

 Parking at Cinque Terre is limited on top of the villages only.
 But even in the low season, the parking fills up quickly during the day.

 The ferry does not operate from the beginning of November until late March.
-We didn’t use the ferry in June because they offer only very few options to get on and off and a limited schedule.
-Only during the summer there are more boat transfers offered.
+In June, we didn’t use the ferry because they offer only very few options to get on and off and a limited schedule.
+Only during the summer, there are more boat transfers provided.
 The price for an unlimited ticket for one day is 35€.

 More about the different hiking trails in the next chapter.

-If you don’t travel by car or campervan, you may have to choose one of the airports around which are located in Genoa, Pisa, and Florence.
+If you don’t travel by car or campervan, you may have to choose one of the airports around located in Genoa, Pisa, and Florence.

 Hiking Facts for Cinque Terre